eecs130/spring2019/docs/css_reference/properties.md

 ---

 # Properties
-P
-roperties refer to what visual aspects of an HTML element you want to change.
+Properties refer to what visual aspects of an HTML element you want to change.
 Examples of properties include font and background colors, widths, heights, borders, etc. A list of the legal properties that your web browser allows you to modify can be found in the [CSS property reference](http://www.w3schools.com/cssref/default.asp).

 ## Color
 [http://www.w3schools.com/cssref/default.asp#color](http://www.w3schools.com/cssref/default.asp#color)